 8. Merge serverless handlers

-This is completely up to you and your app architecture, but you can consider reusing lambda functions where necessary to prevent serverless from creating additional and unnecessary functions for you.
+This is completely up to you and your app architecture, but you can consider reusing lambda functions to prevent serverless from creating additional and unnecessary functions for you.

 The lambda console provides you with sample event input data on its test tab you can work with.
 Choose from the list.